gsaaad/Mobile-Porfolio/README.md

 ### Feedback

 - Message me back and let me know if you have any feedback or inquiries.
-- Thanks for checking out the post!
+- Thanks for checking out the post!!